B-Mohammed2/Assignment3/README.md

 *  Edge

-The web app provides various features and functionalities such as adding students, searching for students, updating student details, deleting students, and managing student attendance records.
-The goal of testing is to ensure that users can navigate through the application seamlessly, perform the intended actions, and have a positive user experience.

 This Test Plan covers a range of test cases, including link navigation, verification of link text and images, and responsiveness across different screen sizes.
 By following this plan, we aim to identify any functional or usability issues, validate the correctness of the link destinations, and confirm that the web app behaves as expected in different environments.